Clinical-Genomics/BALSAMIC/docs/install.rst

 ::

-  pip install --no-build-isolation --no-cache-dir -U git+https://github.com/Clinical-Genomics/BALSAMIC
+  pip install --no-cache-dir --no-deps -U git+https://github.com/Clinical-Genomics/BALSAMIC

 Or if you have repository cloned and want it in editable mode: